myarichuk/myarichuk.github.io/source/_posts/production-ready-logging-monitoring.md

 ### Why Structured Logging is Awesome

 1. **Searchability**: Ever tried finding a needle in a haystack?
 That’s what sifting through traditional log files feels like.
 With structured logging, you can easily filter and search for specific information.
 Tools like Kibana provide advanced query capabilities, allowing you to make advanced filters for log data.
 2. **Consistency**: Consistency is key, especially when you’re dealing with large, distributed systems.
-Structured logs ensure that your log format stays uniform across different parts of your application.
+Structured logs ensure uniform log formatting across different parts of your application.
 3. **Context**: If properly configured and implemented, structured logs provide context.
 They tell you not just what happened, but also where and why it happened, making debugging more convenient.
 4. **Correlation**: If [correlation Id](https://filipnikolovski.com/posts/correlating-logs/) is used, structured logs can be used to correlate events from different components or services.